From nonisothermal BGK to Euler Maxwellians via relative entropy: Assumptions and main theorem

 \section{Assumptions and main theorem}

-We now collect the assumptions used in the proof of the hydrodynamic limit and state the main result.
+We now collect the assumptions used in the proof and state the main result.
+The result is conditional on the existence of a smooth Euler background and a smooth BGK family satisfying the assumptions stated in this section.
 Throughout the paper, $(\rho,u,\theta)$ denotes a smooth solution of \eqref{eq:Euler}--\eqref{eq:EulerE} on $[0,T)\times\R^d$, and $M$ denotes the associated Maxwellian \eqref{eq:targetM}.
 For brevity, we write